You write letters to request information, request action,

 Firing off a letter is one of the most common mistakes parents make.
 You must give "cooling off" and revision time.
 Later, parents say "But they said I had to respond right away . . ."

-percent of letters from the school system DO NOT
+letters from the school system DO NOT

 A "cooling-off period" allows you to look at your letter more objectively.
 If you send a letter without allowing for "cooling off" and revision time, youíll probably damage your credibility and your position.
 Sometimes, this damage is impossible to repair.